xavysp/LDC/README.md

 ## Test

 In dataset.py you will find most of the dataset used in edge, contour, and boundary detection.
-If you have you own dataset copy and paste in data folder and run the code bellow
+If you have your own dataset copy and paste in data folder and run the code bellow

     python main.py --choose_test_data==-1